moaatt2/moaatt2/docs/_posts/blog_posts/2023-11-20-creating-a-blog.md

 Additionaly, I also created blog and project layouts for use on different pages to let me create a blog page with blog posts separate from my projects page to funciton as a portfolio.

 Finally, I created a resume layout page that is built dynamically from a `resume.yml` data file and used it to create the Resume page.

-Structure plans:
-* Opening paragraph - motivations and decsion to make website
-* Paragraph 1 - How I made the base website
-* Paragraph 2 - How I created the resume page
-* Paragraph 3 - How I created the blog and and posts pages.
-* Paragraph 4 - Various customizations
-* Concluding Paragraph - you should make your own stuff and make your own portfolio website